Indidev/MakeAmericaGreatAgain/README.md

 # MakeAmericaGreatAgain
 MakeAmericaGreatAgain is part of my home exam in "Designing User Experiences" at Chalmers in Gothenburg.
-It is designed to be a critical game about us-americans attitude to elections.
+It is designed to be a critical game about us-americans voting behavior.

-The point is: **Think before you vote!**
+Message: **Think before you vote!**

 My home exam is not about implementing the game, however I decided to implement one of the three minigames included in the game.
-There's also a small chance, that i'm gonna implement more.
+There's also a small chance, that i'm gonna implement more. (no there isn't...)

 ![HeadCooker](img/office.jpg)